CKKOK/movie-library-assignment/README.md

 ## __Bonus__

     1. Improve the movie element to be allowed to have several directors.
+        * The Business Model
+        * The GUI which displays it
+        * The GUI which allows to update/add/delete a movie.
     2. Create models Type, Director so that the code will be easier to understand.
     3. Create a page for authors and movie types.
         * Grid for the display.